gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-The addition of the Encryption to SCTP reduces the room for payload, in order to cope with that when creating the payload of SCTP for encryption the size of the Encrypted chunk header needs to be included in the calculation.
+The addition of the Encryption to SCTP reduces the room for payload, in order to cope with that when creating the payload of SCTP for encryption the size of the Encrypted chunk header and plain text expansion due to algorithm and any authentication tag needs to be included in the calculation.

 On the other hand, the Encryption engine needs to be informed about